-Complete the "so all girls can" signs & take a picture (individually and/or as a troop).
-If applicable, complete your troop's pledge to give other local girls a Girl Scout experience.
+Complete the "so all girls can" signs and take a picture (individually or as a troop).
+If applicable, set your troop's goal to give other local girls a Girl Scout experience.

-Troop leaders: please considering sharing your work (the drawings, action plan, etc.) and pictures with GirlScoutsGive@nccoastalpines.org so we can give a shout out to your troop!
+Troop leaders: please consider sharing your work (the drawings, action plan, etc.) and pictures with GirlScoutsGive@nccoastalpines.org so we can give a shout-out to your troop!
 You can also share letters from your Pen Pals or GSG Friends.
 Spreading the story of your troop's philanthropy will encourage more troops to pursue the Girl Scouts Give patch program!

-My name is(First Name) .
+My name is .
+(First Name)

-I am years old and a Girl Sco (age) level) ut (Girl Scout level)
+I am years old and a Girl Scout

+Scout (age) (Girl Scout level)

+level) (0, 0.00, 0)

 Because of Girl Scouts I can

+can